Hyaluronic Acid in Overuse Knee Pain

 To demonstrate that two doses of intra-articular injection of Synolis VA® for the overuse knee syndrome in sportsmen decrease the pain during spots and day-living activities by measured the improvement of knee symptoms through the KOOS score:

 - The Knee injury and Osteoarthritis Outcome Score: Evaluate Symptoms + Stiffness subtotal, Pain, Function, daily living, sports and recreational activities and quality of life.
-Each variable has a percentage score from 0 to 100%, at the end the results are averaged, obtaining a final percentage where 100% means the greatest pain and knee discomfort and 0% means the knee is healthy and without discomfort.
+Each variable has a percentage score from 0 to 100%, at the end the results are averaged, obtaining a final percentage where 100% means a healthy knee with out discomfort.
+As the percentage approaches 0%, the severity of knee discomfort or injury increases.

 Secondary Outcome Measures